balditommaso/primal-dual-interior-point/README.md

 - Mehrotra's predictor-corrector algorithm for Linear Programming Problem and Quadratic Programming Problem

-- Solution to Lexicographic MOQP available soon

-## Requirements

-- available soon
+- Two new IPM variant are propsed to solve LMOQP problems.

 ## Usage